lukaszochmanski/base.images.debian.debian-11-bullseye.mandrel.22-1.java-17.mandrel-22-1-gradle-7-4-java-17/README.md

 The document contains instruction how to configure access to our binary repository (CodeArtifact).
 Without access to CodeArtifact, you will be unable to compile any java project.
 Most java projects use libraries,
-which are stored in there.
+which are stored there.
 If you don't set up the Multi-Factor authentication, the credentials, and the right repository URL
 in your operating system, you may see compilation errors or other type of errors during build process.
 &nbsp;